SB-487

 Key Takeaways

-• Guarantees peace officers and firefighters at least two-thirds of third-party insurance settlements in work injury cases.
+• Guarantees injured peace officers and firefighters at least two-thirds of third-party liability insurance settlements.

 • Prevents employers from reducing future workers' compensation benefits based on third-party settlements.

-• Removes the requirement for employer consent when peace officers and firefighters settle third-party claims.
+• Eliminates the requirement for employer consent when peace officers and firefighters settle third-party claims.

 Get Involved